-The OTP type Program Memory is provided for users to program their application code one time into the device.
-As an additional convenience, The devices have provided a means of programming in-circuit using a 5-pin interface.
-This provides manufactures with the possibility of manufacturing their circuit boards complete with an un-programmed microcontroller, and then programming the program at a later stage.
+The provision of OTP type Program Memory, users can program their application One-Time into the device.
+As an additional convenience, The device has provided a means of programming in-circuit using a 5-pin interface.
+This provides manufacturers with the possibility of manufacturing their circuit boards complete with an un-programmed microcontroller, and then programming the program at a later stage.